 Drawing on scholarship from sociology, anthropology, history and philosophy, this course will explore disability as a deeply embodied experience and at the same time one shaped in the context of families, communities, and societies.
 Questions the course will explore include: What are the costs and benefits of medical and social models of disability?
 What is the relationship between the individual experience of disability and social structures?
 How are factors like sexuality and class—modified by the challenges and opportunities associated with having a disability?
 Prerequisite, 1 sociology course or consent of instructor.
 Maximum enrollment, 12.
 Benjamin DiCicco-Bloom.

 373S Seminar on the Constitution and Social Policy.

 The United States Constitution is frequently invoked in public and institutional debates over social policy.
 For example, constitutional arguments have been raised in recent and ongoing policy debates concerning gun violence, marriage recognition, corporate personhood, and education.
 This course examines the relationship between the Constitution and social policy in American society, considering the ways in which broad social problems and conflicts (and their proposed resolutions) are shaped by American legal discourse.
 Prerequisite, One social science course or consent of instructor.
 Maximum enrollment, 12.
 Zylan.

 549F Senior Seminar.

 For concentrators preparing to write a thesis.
 Includes exploration of the range of sociological topics, lectures by departmental faculty on research areas and techniques and workshops on bibliographic methods, site selection and access, and writing of research results.
 Culminates in presentation of a detailed thesis proposal.
 (Writing-intensive.)
-(Oral Presentations.)
 Open to senior concentrators only.
 Maximum enrollment, 20.
 Ellingson.

 550S Senior Project.